 What Is EN 50128?

-EN 50128 is a functional safety standard tailored for the particular demands of the rail industry.
-It’s titled “Railway applications — Communication, signaling, and processing systems — Software for railway control and protection systems”.
+EN 50128 is a functional safety standard for the rail industry and is titled “Railway applications — Communication, signaling, and processing systems — Software for railway control and protection systems”.

 Following the requirements of this standard is critical for railway software development.
 For that reason, it is essential that you understand what is EN 50128, how to follow the functional safety standard, and what are Software Safety Integrity Levels (SSIL).

 What Is EN 50128?